verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 </div>
 {{< /clipboard >}}

 You should now be able to access the Prometheus ingress endpoint.
-From a browser, you will be asked to accept the certificate as it is signed by an untrusted root CA:
+From a browser, you will be asked to accept the certificate as it is signed by an untrusted root CA.

 {{< clipboard >}}
 <div class="highlight">